todd-herbert/heltec-eink-modules/docs/API.md

 * [setRotation()](#setrotation)

 ___
-### `SAVE_CANVAS()`
+### `SAVE_TO_SD()`

 Performs drawing commands, outputting to SD card, instead of display.
 If necessary, paging is used.

-Canvas' filename can be specified, or instead a prefix and numeric identifier can be given, which will be used to generate a unique filename.
+Output filename can be specified, or instead a prefix and numeric identifier can be given, which will be used to generate a unique filename.
 The prefix has a maximum length of 6 characters.

 #### *On Arduino Uno:*
 * this feature is disabled by default, to minimize sketch size.
 See [optimization.h](/src/optimization.h)